Foundational Competencies and Responsibilities of a Research Software Engineer: Current State and Suggestions for Future Directions: RSE specialisations

-Scientific software is a complex product that often needs to be refined in order to be usable even by other scientists.
+\paragraph{User interface/user experience designers for research software} Scientific software is a complex product that often needs to be refined in order to be usable even by other scientists.
 To facilitate this, there are people required that specialise in the (\gls{DOCBB}) and probably the (\gls{DIST}) competency with a focus on making end-user facing software really reusable and hence \ac{FAIR}.
 This task is supported by strong (\gls{MOD}) skills to reason about the behaviour of potential users of the software.